 Along with Robin Parker, she is the co-author of the books, The Anti-Racist Cookbook and The Great White Elephant.
 She also authored the article, “Rape Care and Racism.”

 Special Initiatives Director

-J.R. uses his experience as a certified leadership coach to compassionately escort clients on deep dives into matters of race and culture.
+J.R. is a certified professional coach and leverages his practice to compassionately escort clients on deep dives into matters of race and culture.
 He centers his approach to anti-oppression and equity work on the human factor.
-His methodology emphasizes inward personal insight and outward cultural perspective.